opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 Introduced 2.7
 {: .label .label-purple }

-Plugins are integrated automatically into **Observability Dashboards** to allow you to manage them within a dashboard, providing you:
+**Observability Dashboards** show you a complete list of all installed plugins.
+The Plugins are integrated automatically into Observability Dashboards to allow you to manage them from a dashboard, instead of the plugin interface.
+Observability Dashboards provides you:

 - **Instant access to installed plugins:** Viewing a list of plugins from a dashboard displays all the installed plugins in one place.
 - **Improved efficiency:** With a list of plugins readily available from a dashboard, you can enable, disable, update, or remove them with just a few clicks.